fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_exponential.md

 With two auguments the function returns a rank one array of random variates.

+The rate parameter `lamda` must be greater than 0.

 ### Syntax

 `result = [[stdlib_stats_distribution_expon(module):exponential_distribution_rvs(interface)]]([lamda] [[, array_size]])`